In a sense, yes

 These bills can be costly.
 Experts estimate that funerals can cost up to $12,000, while hospital expenses in the last days of life can run tens of thousands more (thankfully, this is often mostly covered by insurance or Medicare).

 My Florida probate clients, typically the spouse or grown child of the person who died, frequently ask if they are the ones responsible for paying these bills.
-They wonder whether the deceased person themselves can cover these end-of-life cost.
+They wonder whether the deceased person themselves can cover this end-of-life cost.

 The answer is, they can.